Lawyer Call Avatar

 Stakeholders in Child Adoption Process

-Specialized Adoption Agency (SAA)
+1. Specialized Adoption Agency (SAA)

-Agency where the children are placed for adoption, recognized by the State Government.
+An agency where the children are placed for adoption, recognized by the State Government.

-State Adoption Resource Agency (SARA)
+2. State Adoption Resource Agency (SARA)

 The purpose of SARA is to ensure that the children in need of a home can find loving and supportive families.
 They are responsible for coordinating between various stakeholders of the adoption process.
 The agency guides and supports families who are wishing and willing to adopt.

-District Child Protection Unit (DCPU)
+3. District Child Protection Unit (DCPU)

 The primary function of DCPU is to protect children from abuse, neglect and exploitation.
 It helps adoption families and children by providing legal aid and counseling.
 The unit implements various child protection laws such as Juvenile Justice Act and POSCO Act.

-Authorized Foreign Adoption Agency (AFAA)
+4. Authorized Foreign Adoption Agency (AFAA)

 The primary function of AFAA is to provide a loving family abroad to a child in need in India, adhering to the legal regulations of both India and International law.

-Challenges in Adoption Process
+Challenges in the Adoption Process

-Managing Social Stigma
+2. Managing Social Stigma

 There are a lot of social stigmas associated with adoption.
 Especially with single mothers and children, society tends to discriminate.

-Child’s Emotions and Adjustments
+3. Child’s Emotions and Adjustments

 During the adoption process a child faces a lot of changes.
 These changes bring out so many emotions in a child.
 Due to this emotional shift, a child could feel agitated.
 One of the main aims of any authority associated with a child should be to make him/her feel safe.